philipturner/home-built-stm/README.md

 I've been working way too hard for the last several months.
 I got burned out on the hardware stuff.
 I'm taking a break to port my renderer to Windows in whatever spare time I get over the next few weeks:

 https://github.com/philipturner/molecular-renderer

+## April 22, 2025

+I gave that a try, and finished up getting Microsoft [DirectXShaderCompiler](https://github.com/microsoft/DirectXShaderCompiler/tree/main) to work with Swift.
+But after that, I don't know whether I have motivation to carry the Windows port forward.
+Final exams are coming up, and I won't have time to work on it substantially (depressing).

+Throughout the last weekend, I thought up several things:
+- The UFF, OpenFF, and ReaxFF forcefields from common molecular "CAD" programs don't have enough quality.
+There really is a need for a general-purpose, broadly accurate polarizable force field.
+- Setting up the bond topology for any arbitrary molecular system eats up the most time.
+The most general way, is to perform a quantum mechanical calculation with no a priori assumptions about the electronic structure.
+Then, identify the geometric location of sigma bonds and connect atoms to each other.
+You can use this topology to perform very cheap forcefield calculations.
+Hence the whole point of GFN-FF.
+- [MM4](https://github.com/philipturner/MM4) can exploit the fact that diamond, silicon carbide, and silicon are entirely sp<sup>3</sup> hybridized.
+You can utilize algorithms from [HDL](https://github.com/philipturner/HDL) based on the periodic arrangement of atoms in a diamond-like 3D lattice.
+It simplifies the bond topology setup and removes the need for quantum mechanical pre-calculation.
+- Real-world mechanosynthesis will most likely produce amorphous carbon.
+Silicon carbide is the best chance of producing a 3D lattice that can be automated like HDL + MM4.
+Until it is proven possible to build, any work on CAD for supermassive crystolecules is a waste of time.
+A rabbithole that might be wasting time.
+In addition, the real-world hardware and techniques for preparing SiC feedstocks is non-trivial.
+Extremely complicated and not accessible, compared to amorphous C which is just carbon dimers on a single species of tripod.
+- Mechanosynthesis and tripod feedstock preparation for amorphous C will be an order of magnitude faster than for SiC.
+But whether we can make anything useful out of amorphous C (can't even be computer modeled, imperfect copies for replication) is debatable.

+At the very least, it's not worth investing time fixing the speed bottleneck in MM4.
+MM4 is much easier to modify and vertically integrate with custom OpenCL kernels, than the wildly complex semiempirical quantum mechanical code for xTB.
+It also unlocks a very fun Minecraft-like experience of building machines out of 3D diamond-like lattices.

+Hexagonal diamond scales to very large systems for many reasons.
+It lacks significant surface strain compared to cubic diamond.
+You often don't have to perform an energy minimization at the molecular mechanics level of theory, to determine whether a large crystolecule has warped.
+Granted, concave corners still have 5-membered rings and may need some minimization.
+But at least you can auto-generate large structures without MM4 calculations, and not have ugly un-reconstructed C(100)-(1 × 1) surfaces.

+If I did spend time on the CAD, it would be for making the renderer capable of more atoms.
+Tens of millions of atoms in real-time.
+Making it more accessible to other people, with Windows support and good documentation (like the [FreeCAD tutorials](https://wiki.freecad.org/Tutorials)).
+However, practically, molecular CAD has no use for mechanosynthesis.
+It's the sad reality; any work on molecular modeling is being thrown down the drain.
+It's a tug toward a different direction of my internal conflict.
+I don't know what I'll want to do after college is over, I just need the ability to spend 100% of my time with nobody telling me what to do.
+The problems I'm facing with electromagnetic interference are time-consuming, but possible once I get access to more free time/week.